Smoke and carbon monoxide alarms

 Derbyshire Fire and Rescue Service (DFRS) has been given a limited supply of smoke alarms and carbon monoxide alarms by the government.
 Private landlords can request alarms for up to ten properties on the Derbyshire Fire and Rescue Service website.

-See the Q&A Booklet for the Private Sector further information regarding The Smoke and Carbon Monoxide Alarm (England) Regulations 2015.
+See the Q and A Booklet for the Private Sector further information regarding The Smoke and Carbon Monoxide Alarm (England) Regulations 2015.

 For further help and advice, or to refer a rented property without the required smoke or carbon monoxide detection to our private sector housing team, please call 01246 345748 or email: firstname.lastname@example.org